KaysenWB/OE-GMLTP/README.md

 Presentation of prediction results, which are based on one month's AIS data for Victoria, Hong Kong.

 # Acknowledgement
-The algorithm in this article references a lot of the following work: https://github.com/zhouhaoyi/Informer2020.git.
+The algorithm in this work references a lot of the following work: https://github.com/zhouhaoyi/Informer2020.git.
 Their outstanding contributions are greatly appreciated.